101 Main Street West, White Sulphur Springs, WV | 855-453-4858 | Greenbrier Resort

-Hotel amenities include morning coffee service, afternoon tea and concert, movies in the Theatre nightly, a champagne toast in The Casino Club, historic presentations and tours, a tennis and fitness center, wireless internet, indoor and outdoor pools, on-property transportation, the Springhouse Entertainer Cabaret, and hiking and meditation trails.
+Hotel amenities include morning coffee service, afternoon tea and concert, movies in the Theatre nightly, a champagne toast in The Casino Club, historical presentations and tours, a tennis and fitness center, wireless internet, indoor and outdoor pools, on-property transportation, the Springhouse Entertainer Cabaret, and hiking and meditation trails.

 Four different resort-room styles are available in the hotel at the Greenbrier.
 The loft-style Gable room features a double bed, with most of these rooms located above The Bunker.
-The Traditional, Superior and Deluxe rooms are available with either a single king or two double beds, with each room style increasing in square footage.
-Superior and Deluxe room types are available with ADA accessible features.
+The Traditional, Superior, and Deluxe rooms are available with either a single king or two double beds, with each room style increasing in square footage.
+Superior and Deluxe room types are available with ADA-accessible features.

 The Executive Suite features a single king bed in each of the two bedrooms, an adjoining bathroom, and a living room with a wet bar and a queen-size sleeper sofa.
 Garden Suites feature either one king bed or two queen beds and a living room with a queen-size sleeper sofa.